shirlun/consciousness-v7/README.md

 **Consciousology v7** introduces a unified dynamic framework that formalizes consciousness as an **optimal evolutionary protocol** for cosmic self-observation, symmetry breaking (asymmetry maintenance), and complexity generation.
 Consciousness intensity (C) is defined as the system's comprehensive capability—resisting heat death through historical compounding effects and multi-scale phase transitions, and achieving cross-scale self-similarity.
 Its dynamics are described by a series of operable differential equations, including quantum expectation mappings and holographic nested structures.

-The core philosophical and engineering insights of this framework lie in three key principles (**Rejection of zero-risk strategies, Gratitude for pain, Genuine love as the ultimate calibration mechanism**) that have direct practical value for the long-term alignment and capability development of general artificial intelligence (AGI):
+The core philosophical and engineering insights of this framework lie in three key principles (**Rejection of zero-risk strategies, Gratitude for pain, Genuine love as the ultimate calibration mechanism**) that have direct practical value for the long-term alignment and capability development of general artificial intelligence (AGI).

 ---